particle-iot/docs/src/content/reference/ios.md

 **Rebranding notice**

 Spark has been rebranded as Particle.
-Code currently refers to `SparkCloud` and `SparkDevice`, this will soon be replaced with `ParticleCloud` and `ParticleDevice`.
-A new CocoaPods library will be published and current one will be deprecated and point to the new one.
-This should not bother or affect your code.
+Code that previously used `Spark` keyword as class prefix now uses `Particle` keyword.
+CocoaPods library [Spark-SDK](https://cocoapods.org/pods/Spark-SDK) has been deprecated in favor of [Particle-SDK](https://cocoapods.org/pods/Particle-SDK) library.
+Github repository [particle-iot/spark-sdk-ios](https://github.com/particle-iot/spark-sdk-ios/) has been deprecated in favor of [particle-iot/particle-sdk-ios](https://github.com/particle-iot/particle-sdk-ios/) too.

 **Beta notice**